dtaht/blog-cerowrt/content/post/lab_setup_woes.md

 have to poke into that.
 It won't be the first time someone successfully or even semi-successfully hacked me...

-In all the hassles I've had in getting the [new lab](/tags/lab) up, I've been slowly drafting a piece on [All up testing](/post/all_up_testing) that explains my engineering and testing philosophy better... but briefly it boils down
+In all the hassles I've had in getting the [new lab](/tags/lab) up, I've been slowly drafting a piece on [all up testing](/post/all_up_testing) that explains my engineering and testing philosophy better... but briefly it boils down
-to: you write the code, you test the code, you write (or follow) the RFC, you push the code upstream to as many places as matter, and then you sit and you wait, to see if what you did actually made it into the new products, correctly... you sit on the web and watch the early adopters create innovative ways to violate your assumptions - you revise the code and RFC... and then you pretend you are a new user and you test the hell out of them as they emerge out the productization pipeline to apply course corrections until it is *right*.
+to: you write the code, you test the code, you write (or follow) the RFC, you push the code upstream to as many places as matter, and then you sit and you wait, to see if what you did actually made it into the new products, correctly... you sit on the web and watch the early adopters create innovative ways to violate your assumptions - you revise the code and tests and RFC... and then you pretend you are a new user and you test the hell out of each new product as they emerge out the productization pipeline to apply course corrections until it is *right*.

 It is astonishing how fragile some ideas end up being.